obeezzy/ssm/README.md

 * __remove__: For removing SVG sprites from an existing spritesheet.
 * __export__: For exporting SVG sprites from an existing spritesheet; Can be used for converting a `<symbol>` back into a standalone `<svg>` or to display a format suitable for use in HTML (using `<use>`).

-For more details, run `python -m ssm -h` after installation.
+For more details, run `ssm -h` after installation.

 ## Installation